Aston Martin’s Countryside Canter

 Arriving at a private estate in the Southern Highlands, it’s here the select group got to thoroughly explore the Aston’s range, after all it is an SUV and does tout its off-road capabilities like an Englishman talking up his medium-right-arm.

 Using the car’s Terrain + mode, we muddied up the road tyres – which albeit weren’t ideal for this type of exploration – and the previously ‘frost white’ option paint while driving across the estate.

 The DBX’s intelligent four-wheel-drive system assists in making decisions on the fly, stopping the car from sliding into neighbouring fences or nearby cattle.

 Back on the bitumen, the small convoy peddled the cars to the nearby country escape of Berrima and its renowned Bendooley Estate, an ideal, picturesque locale that feels right for the British marque.
 While not a supercar, the SUV and badge still turns heads as we parked the fleet in front of the restaurant.

 Following a lunch of za’atar roasted cauliflower, chargrilled sirloin and a mandarin granita it was a return to the comfort of the DBX’s luxuriously appointed interior and a sedate highway drive back to the city where one is reminded that this is the likely home of the SUV.

-Boasting 632-litres of luggage space the SUV threatens the idea of a GT car, after all its primary drive mode is called ‘GT’.
+Boasting 632-litres of luggage space the SUV threatens the idea of a GT car — its primary drive mode is named ‘GT’.
 It’s comfortable, capable, quick and has no qualms taking on the countryside.

 It could be Aston Martin’s ace card.